spy-js/spy-js/README.md

 # spy-js availability

 The project now is a part of IntelliJ product line, spy-js is bundled with WebStorm and IndelliJ IDEA Ultimate Edition and available as a [free downloadable plugin](http://plugins.jetbrains.com/plugin/7417) for PhpStorm, RubyMine and PyCharm Professional Edition.
-You can watch 7 min [screencast here](http://www.youtube.com/watch?v=vPIbwxzC5cU).
+You can watch 7 min [screencast here](http://www.youtube.com/watch?v=vPIbwxzC5cU) and read [detailed feature walkthrough in WebStorm blog](http://blog.jetbrains.com/webstorm/2014/04/spy-js-webstorm-secret-service/).

 # spy-js documentation